-Cannabidiol (CBD) has been making headlines in both the public media and medical field, but what is it and why is it suddenly so popular?
+Cannabidiol (CBD) has been making headlines in both the media and medical field, but what is it and why is it suddenly so popular?

 CBD is non-addictive substance found in the cannabis sativa plant (marijuana) and hemp plant.
 While CBD boasts many potential therapeutic benefits, it won’t get you stoned in isolated doses.
-The different compound in marijuana called tetrahydrocannabinol (THC) is what causes people to feel ‘high.’
+The compound in marijuana called tetrahydrocannabinol (THC) is what causes people to feel ‘high.’

 CBD and THC react differently in the body and therefore, induce different responses.
 While there are trace amounts of THC found in CBD, CBD oil can provide users with similar benefits associated with marijuana without the psychoactive side effects or the red flag on a drug test!

 As a natural compound, CBD is appealing to people looking for certain treatments but don’t want a pill or prescription.

 Common conditions associated with CBD supplementation include chronic pain, anxiety, depression, poor appetite, and inflammation/autoimmune diseases such as multiple sclerosis (MS).